-The Pros and Cons of Balanced Funds for Retirement
+The Pros and Cons of Balanced Funds for Retirement Income

 A balanced fund automatically spreads your money across a diversified portfolio of stocks and bonds.
 Most of the time a balanced fund will specify an allocation such as 60% stocks and 40% bonds and stick closely to that allocation.
 This moderate risk approach can work well for those in and near retirement.

-The Pros of a Balanced Fund
+The Pros of Balanced Funds for Retirement Income

 - Rather than having to select a stock fund (or several stock funds) and a bond fund (or several bond funds) you can own one fund which automatically chooses the underlying stock and bond investments for you.
 The stock portion will be diversified across many different types of stocks.
 It is a low-cost way to diversify your money which reduces the chances of picking the wrong stock.

 - The mutual fund management team is responsible for researching and selecting the investments inside a fund.
 They also do all the day-to-day monitoring and investment adjustments.
-So, not only do you NOT have to be an expert on stock or bond investing, but you also do NOT have to determine which ones to sell or buy.
+So, not only do you not have to be an expert on stock or bond investing, but you also do not have to determine which ones to sell or buy.
 You just have to decide to put money in or take money out of the fund.

 - Balanced funds are great when you have smaller amounts to invest, or when you don’t understand investing very well and aren’t ready to hire a financial advisor.
 The fee charged inside a mutual fund is called an expense ratio.
 You never see the expense as they take it right out of the total mutual fund value.
-Before investing in a fund learn about how mutual fund expenses work and choose funds with lower than average fees.
+Before investing in a fund, learn about how mutual fund expenses work and choose funds with lower than average fees.

-The Cons of a Balanced Fund
+The Cons of Balanced Funds

 - Sometimes the fees in a balanced fund will be a bit higher than if you choose your individual index funds because the fund management team is doing the work of selecting the underlying mix of stocks and bonds and changing it as needed.